Last updated Last updated April 10, 2025

 Although you have completed the TruthFinder opt-out, there are many other people-search websites exposing your data.
 While removing yourself from TruthFinder.com takes you in the right direction, it isn’t enough to keep your data private.

-We recommend that you do these five first:
+We recommend that you opt out of these five next:

 Save time.
 Automate removal from TruthFinder and 211 other data broker sites.